Sky Angkor Airlines: History

 Founded in 2010, Skywings Asia Airlines received its 'Approval of Foreign International Transportation Business'.
-The airline is a joint venture of Korean and Cambodian investors with s focus on the Korean travel market.
+The airline is a joint venture of Korean and Cambodian investors with focusing on the Korean travel market.

 On 13 June 2011, it had its inaugural flight on the route Siem Reap - Seoul-Incheon - Hanoi - Siem Reap using a McDonnell Douglas MD-83 aircraft.
 The airline added its first Airbus A320 in July of the same year.

 On 30 November 2014, Skywings Asia Airlines formally ceased operations and rebranded as Sky Angkor Airlines.
 Since rebranding the airline now flies many scheduled and charter flights to and from Cambodia to countries including China, Japan, South Korea and Vietnam.

-On 23 April 2022, Sky Angkor Airlines announced daily flight from Phnom Penh to Bangkok and Siem Reap with Airbus A321-200 start from 6 May 2022.
+On 23 April 2022, Sky Angkor Airlines announced daily flights from Phnom Penh to Bangkok and Siem Reap with Airbus A321-200 starting from 6 May 2022.

 Destinations

 Sky Angkor Airlines serves the following destinations: